-1. Using pliers, remove the rectangular knockout plate located on the left or right side of the convection air jacket.
-Choose the side that is best for your installation.
+Using pliers, remove the rectangular knockout plate (A) located on the left or right side of the convection air jacket.
+Choose the side that is best for the installation.

-2. Install the fresh air intake adapter (B) with four screws (C) then secure the flexible pipe (E) (not included) to the adapter using one of the pipe clamps (D).
-Secure the other end of the pipe to the outside wall termination (F) using the other pipe clamp.
-The outside wall termination must be installed outside of the home.
+Install the fresh air kit adapter (B) using 4 screws (C).
+Secure the flexible pipe1 (E) to the adapter (B) using one of the adjustable pipe clamps (D).
+Secure the other end of the pipe to the outside wall termination (F) using the second adjustable pipe clamp (D).
+The outside wall termination (F) must be installed outside of the building.

-&lt;sup>19The pipe must be HVAC type, insulated, and must comply with ULC S110 and/or UL 181, Class 0 or Class 1.
+1 The pipe must be HVAC type, insulated, and must comply with ULC S110 and/or UL 181, Class 0 or Class 1.